by Dr. Linda Phillips-Jones

 What Others Have Given

-Here are some mentor or mentee “gifts” that are likely to please and not put pressure on the recipient.
+Here are some gift ideas for mentors and mentees, that are likely to please and not put pressure on the recipient.

 - book of interest to the person